-Advertisers pay us additional fees for services such as bid management and natural search engine optimization.
-Advertisers generally pay us on a clickthrough basis, although in certain cases we receive a fixed fee for delivery of these services.
+Advertisers pay us additional fees for services such as local campaign management and natural search engine optimization.
+Advertisers generally pay us on a click-through basis, although in certain cases we receive a fixed fee for delivery of these services.
 In some cases we also deliver banner campaigns for select advertisers.
 We may also charge initial set-up, account, service or inclusion fees as part of our services.